Zac-Benattar/eveg/README.md

+# Accessing the new version
+- [eveg.vercel.app](https://eveg.vercel.app/) is a build of the main branch hosted by Vercel.
+  - Images currently don't load due to the Vite build steps messing with file locations but everything else is functional
 # Running the new version
 - Navigate to the `my-skeleton-app` directory
 - Run `npm install` to install the required packages